What to Expect from a Roofing Project

-Most people will only go through the re-roofing process one to two times in their life, it makes sense that not many know what to expect from a roofing project.
-While it can be a daunting project to take on, having the right contractor in your corner can make the whole re-roofing process refreshingly simple.
+Most people will only go through the re-roofing process one to two times in their life, it makes sense that not many know what to expect from a roofing installation project.
+While it can be a daunting project to take on, having the right roofer and roofing contractor in your corner can make the whole re-roofing process refreshingly simple.
 So what are some of the things you should expect from your project?

-Before your project begins a project manager will work with our suppliers to get the right material for your job as well as schedule deliveries.
+Before your roofing project begins a project manager will work with our suppliers to get the right material for your job as well as schedule deliveries.
 If possible, the supplier will load the material directly to your roof top.
 Professional loaders will work on proper placement and staging of the material.
 Some projects may require multiple deliveries, depending on the size and scope of the project.

 Another important step that happens is to ensure a waste container is in place for the crew to use.
 This container is often placed in the driveway or sometimes on the street for old roofing material to be placed into.
 Other material and tools may also be staged in the driveway for ease of access and so that the crew installing the roof has a specified work area.
 Because the driveway is often needed throughout the project your project manager will most likely request that is be kept clear for the duration of the project.